ihh/bracery/README.md

 $greetings, $wizard of $earthsea
 ~~~~

-Using variables to represent Bracery code:
+You can also use variables to represent Bracery code:

 ~~~~
 [greetings=>hello|well met|how goes it|greetings]